 As your pet ages, there is a good chance they will develop arthritis – a common degenerative joint problem.
 A third of companion animals suffer from joint discomfort and it is the number one cause of chronic pain in dogs.
 Because dogs and cats age faster than we do, arthritis often develops much more quickly than we are prepared for.
 So, what can you do?
-Be aware of the symptoms of arthritis and ways to help your pet deal with joint pain.
+Be aware of the symptoms of arthritis and ways to help your pet deal with arthritis and joint pain.

 Causes of Joint Pain